Power of consistency: Consistency is the difference between failure and success. It empowers one to strive for greatness and overcome challenges.

 - It’s good to be individually brilliant and to have strong core competencies.

-- Also, identify your core competency and the change the playing field to suit your core competency in other to triumph.
+- Also, identify your core competency and change the playing field to suit your core competency in other to triumph.

 Remember unless you are able to work in a team and harness each other’s core competencies, your performance will always below.